-The law in the UK says that if you have suffered an injury in an accident that wasn’t your fault, then you are entitled to claim compensation from the person responsible for your accident, for all of your pain and suffering they have caused, and for any extra expenses you have had to bear the burden off because of the accident.
+The law in the UK says that if you have suffered an injury in an accident that wasn’t your fault, then you may entitled to claim compensation from the person responsible for your accident, for all of your pain and suffering they have caused, and for any extra expenses you have had to bear the burden off because of the accident.

 Broken bones and the Pontllanfraith car accident lawyers

 Most broken bones happen in accidents, it could be a work related accident, a road traffic accident, or maybe a slip, trip or fall accident.
-No matter what type of accident it was, whoever was responsible may have to face our Pontllanfraith car accident lawyers, who are experts in all types of personal injury claims.
+No matter what type of accident it was, whoever was responsible may have to face Pontllanfraith car accident lawyers, who are experts in all types of personal injury claims.

 The different fractures that could happen